strongloop-community/loopback-sdk-ios/docs/Subclassing.md

 @end
 ```

-### Step 3: Prototype Interface
+### Step 3: Repository Interface

-The `LBModelPrototype` is the LoopBack iOS SDK's placeholder for what in Node is
+The `LBModelRepository` is the LoopBack iOS SDK's placeholder for what in Node is
 a JavaScript prototype representing a specific "type" of Model on the server.
 In
 our example, this would be the model exposed as "widget" (or similar) on the
 server: